Azure/Service-Fabric-Troubleshooting-Guides/Deployment/Container-Support-Guidance.md

 ## Abstract

 Post 3rd Oct, 2022 Service Fabric customers using “with containers” VM images may face service disruptions as Microsoft will remove the “with container” VM images from the Azure image gallery.
-The VM image unavailability would lead to the failure of VM lifecycle management operations such as scale out, re-image, and service healing for Azure Service Fabric (SF) node types based on these VM images.
+The unavailability of the OS image will lead to the failures of VM lifecycle management operations such as scale out, re-image, and service healing for Azure Service Fabric (SF) node types based on these VM images.

 Microsoft validated Service Fabric 9.0 CU1 or later with Mirantis Container Runtime v20.10.13 and Moby v20.10.18 on Windows Server 2019/2022.
 Please make yourself familiar with the support options of these container runtimes.